algorithm-helper/algorithm-helper/content/categories/data-structures/trees/binary-search-tree.md

     /**
      * Returns the largest key less than or equal to key in the
-     * BinarySearchTree.
+     * BinarySearchTreeMap.
      *
      * @param key, the key to be searched
      * @return the largest key less than or equal to key in the
-     *         BinarySearchTree.
+     *         BinarySearchTreeMap.
      * @throws IllegalArgumentException if the key is null
-     * @throws NoSuchElementException if the BinarySearchTree is empty */ public K floor(K key) {
+     * @throws NoSuchElementException if the BinarySearchTreeMap is empty */ public K floor(K key) {
         if (key == null)
             throw new IllegalArgumentException("floor with null key");
         if (isEmpty())
             throw new NoSuchElementException("floor with empty " +
-                    "BinarySearchTree");
+                    "BinarySearchTreeMap");

         Node x = floor(root, key);
         if (x == null)